 Physics reveals you occupy no absolute position in the universe

 The illusion of cosmic stillness

 Human intuition suggests we sit atop a stable, fixed stage.
 We mark our maps with north and south, anchoring our identity to specific coordinates on a solid sphere.
-However, theoretical physics strips away this comfort. is a phantom concept; without objects to serve as landmarks, empty space is entirely uniform.
+However, theoretical physics strips away this comfort.
+Absolute Position is a phantom concept; without objects to serve as landmarks, empty space is entirely uniform.
 You only exist at a "position" in relation to something else.
 We are not standing still; we are caught in a complex, multi-layered dance of celestial mechanics.

 Earth's violent, jiggling orbit

 Our home is far from a serene marble.
-While we imagine tracing a perfect circle, the reality is a messy, elliptical jiggle.
-As we orbit the , the exerts a massive gravitational tug, dragging our planet's center of gravity 4,700 kilometers off-center.
+While we imagine Earth tracing a perfect circle, the reality is a messy, elliptical jiggle.
+As we orbit the Sun, the Moon exerts a massive gravitational tug, dragging our planet's center of gravity 4,700 kilometers off-center.
 Every 100,000 years, the very shape of our orbit shifts, ensuring that the ground beneath us is never truly in the same place twice.

 Corkscrewing through the Milky Way

-The does not sit flat within our galaxy.
-We are tilted 60 degrees relative to the galactic plane, hurtling through the at nearly a million kilometers per hour.
+The Solar System does not sit flat within our galaxy.
+We are tilted 60 degrees relative to the galactic plane, hurtling through the Milky Way at nearly a million kilometers per hour.
 From a distant perspective, our movement resembles a giant corkscrew or helix.
 We dive through the dense galactic disk like a dolphin, shooting up and down hundreds of lightyears in cycles that last tens of millions of years.

+Physics reveals you occupy no absolute position in the universe